Broad Street (Philadelphia): 20th century

 At the turn of the 20th century, Broad Street transformed from a bustling boulevard to a cultural magnet for music and the arts.
 On January 1, 1901, the very first Mummers Day parade was held, becoming a staple of Philadelphia culture.
 As jazz and gospel music grew in popularity in Philadelphia with the Great Migration of the early 1900s, numerous jazz and blues clubs opened in the city, including the Uptown Theater, which was built on North Broad Street in 1927.

 By the 1950s, Broad Street residential areas had been replaced with skyscrapers as well as the newly developed Penn Center.

 Since the 1970s, the street has undergone various city renovations.
 Using $100 million in public funds, Broad received new lighting and streetscaping, theater restorations and new restaurants and cafes.
 Lamp post fixtures have been improved as well as sidewalk pavements and subway entrances.

 21st century

 In 2015, Philadelphia Mayor Michael Nutter introduced a $8.7 million project to brighten North Broad with 41 stainless steel light masts.

-In early 2025, the Philadelphia Parking Authority will install speed cameras along Broad Street.
+In early 2025, the Philadelphia Parking Authority installed 15 speed cameras along Broad Street from Pattison Ave to Old York Road.
+These cameras capture any vehicle going 11+ mph above the 25 mph limit and automatically issue a ticket to the offending vehicle.
+A ten-block section of South Broad Street began undergoing renovations in 2026 as part of the $150 million Avenue of the Arts reconstruction project.